Become a Writer Today

 5. What do we learn from Roald Dahl's creative use of language?

+The book in which he is at his most linguistically playful is undoubtedly The BFG.
 Language is a central theme in this book.
 It includes over 300 words that he invented, from 'biffsquiggled' to 'whizzpopping', in the language known as 'gobblefunk'.
 Try translating Roald Dahl's inventions.
-The BFG (short for Big Friendly Giant) is the most translated of all Roald Dahl's books, and translators have had great fun coming up with ...
+The BFG (short for Big Friendly Giant) is the most ...

 Roald Dahl's Creative Writing will spark your creativity, build your confidence and inspire you through the wonderful worlds of Roald Dahl's best loved stories!
 Filled with top tips and ideas boxes, each book introduces techniques and methods to help you plan and write a phizz-whizzing story of your own!

-11. Roald Dahl's Creative Writing with The BFG: How to Write Splendid Settings
+7. Roald Dahl Creative Writing with Fantastic Mr Fox: How to Write a

 Roald Dahl's Creative Writing will spark your creativity, build your confidence and inspire you through the wonderful worlds of Roald Dahl's best loved stories!
 Filled with top tips and ideas boxes, each book introduces techniques and methods to help you plan and write a phizz-whizzing story of your own!

-12. Roald Dahl Creative Writing with The Twits: Remarkable Reasons to Write
+10. Roald Dahl's Creative Writing with The BFG: How to Write Splendid

 Roald Dahl's Creative Writing sparks creativity, builds confidence and inspires young writers through the wonderful worlds of these best-loved stories.
 Filled with top tips and ideas boxes, each book introduces techniques and methods to help you plan and write a phizz-whizzing story of your own!